Ksagit/RickAndMortyLister/README.md

 4. **Favorites**

-   - Implement a feature to add characters to a "Favorites" list. + character like button on the component + tabs opacity fade
+   - Implement a feature to add characters to a "Favorites" list. + character like button on the component

 ## Figma